 ESA has significant interests in nine natural gas LDCs (the “Gas LDCs”), spanning eight Brazilian states.
-Through its interests in Companhia Estadual de Gas de Rio de Janeiro-CEG (“CEG”) and CEG-Rio S.A. (“Rio,” and together with CEG, “CEG/Rio”) and in Bahiagás, Copergás, Algás, Emsergás, PBGás, Compagás and SCGás (the “Gaspart LDCs”), ESA participates in companies serving approximately 57% of the 1999 Brazilian natural gas distribution market, making ESA the largest natural gas distribution business in Brazil.
+Through its interests in Companhia Estadual de Gas de CEG-Rio de Janeiro-CEG (“CEG”) and CEG-Rio S.A. (“CEG-Rio”) (CEG and CEG-Rio are collectively referred to as “CEG/CEG-Rio”) and in Bahiagás, Copergás, Algás, Emsergás, PBGás, Compagás and SCGás (collectively referred to as the “Gaspart LDCs”), ESA has significant participation in companies that serve approximately 57% of the 1999 Brazilian natural gas distribution market.
+In terms of combined market share, ESA has the largest natural gas distribution business in Brazil.
+The combined service areas of the Gas LDCs have an aggregate population of approximately 57 million and an aggregate GDP of approximately US$265 billion.

-In 1999, CEG sold approximately 2.2 MMcmd, Rio sold approximately 1.3.
+The LDCs have long-term exclusive concession contracts and significant untapped demand.
+In 1999, CEG sold approximately 2.2 MMcmd, CEG-Rio sold approximately 1.3.
 MMcmd, and the Gaspart LDCs sold approximately 3.5 MMcmd.
-The ESA Gas LDCs serve a total population of approximately 57 million, representing a combined GDP of approximately US$265 billion.
-Each ESA Gas LDC has long-term exclusive concession contracts and significant untapped demand.
-Enron estimates that by 2004 sales volumes through CEG/Rio will reach 18.9 MMcmd (a CAGR of 39%) and sales volumes through the Gaspart LDCs will reach 21.6 MMcmd (a CAGR of 44%).
+ESA estimates that by 2004 sales volumes through CEG/CEG-Rio will reach 18.9 MMcmd (a CAGR of 39%) and sales volumes through the Gaspart LDCs will reach 21.6 MMcmd (a CAGR of 44%).

-In addition to their potential for demand growth, each Gas LDC is well positioned from a supply perspective.
-CEG and Rio, which hold the concessions for Rio de Janeiro and the rest of the State, benefit from their access to both Campos Basin gas and imported gas from BBPL.
+In addition to their potential for demand growth, the LDCs are well-positioned from a supply perspective.
+CEG and CEG-Rio hold the distribution concessions for the city of CEG-Rio de Janeiro and the rest of the State of CEG-Rio de Janeiro, respectively, and benefit from their access to both domestic Campos Basin gas and imported gas from BBPL.
 SCGás and Compagás have the concessions for the economically developed southern states of Paraná and Santa Catarina.
-Each has access to Santos Basin gas, imported Bolivian gas and, upon completion of either the TGM or the Cruz del Sur pipelines, will have access to Argentine gas supplies.
+Each currently has access to domestic Santos Basin gas, imported Bolivian gas and, upon completion of either the TGM or the Cruz del Sur pipelines, is expected to have access to Argentine gas supplies.

-In the Northeast, Bahiagás and Compagás, serve the two largest states in the region, Bahiá and Pernambuco.
-Emsergás, Algás and PBGás serve three smaller states, Sergipe, Alagóas and Paraíba.
-Each Gas LDC in the Northwest has access to low-cost on-shore and off-shore gas supplies.
-In addition, given the expected growth rates, the Northeast could provide the base load demand necessary to support either importation of LNG or the construction of a new pipeline from the Campos Basin to the Northeast region of Brazil.
+Bahiagás and Compagás serve the two largest states in the Northeastern region, Bahiá and Pernambuco.
+Emsergás, Algás and PBGás serve three smaller states, Sergipe, Alagóas and Paraíba, respectively.
+Each Gas LDC in the Northeast has access to low-cost on-shore and off-shore gas supplies.
+In addition, given the expected growth rates in the region, the Northeast could provide the base load demand necessary to support either the importation of LNG or the construction of a new pipeline from the Campos Basin.

 The Gas LDCs’ portfolio of gas sales contracts enhances the opportunities for switching of sales between interruptible industrial customers and gas-fired power generation plants.
-“Mismatches” between the take-or-pay commitments of the Gas LDCs’ supply contracts and their sale contracts with customers create additional arbitrage opportunities.
+Mismatches between the take-or-pay commitments in the Gas LDCs’ supply contracts and sale contracts with customers create additional arbitrage opportunities.

-ESA’s interests in the Gas LDCs have valuable participation, veto and preferential rights, which give ESA significant influence over management and direction of the LDCs.
-Rio is operated and managed under the terms of an owner’s agreement under which Enron representatives actively participate on the owners committee and in key executive positions.
-Enron also has veto rights over most major decisions, including annual budgets, major contracts, and affiliate transactions.
-The shareholder’s agreement for each Gaspart LDC grants ESA veto rights over all major decisions relating to the company, membership rights on the board of directors, certain key executive positions, and a preferential right to purchase (shared with Petrobrás) the state’s controlling interest in the event of a privatization of that interest.
+ESA holds valuable participation, veto and preferential rights, which give ESA significant influence over the management and direction of the Gas LDCs.
+CEG/CEG-Rio is operated and managed under the terms of an owner’s agreement under which gives ESA representatives the right to participate on the owner’s committee and in key executive positions.
+ESA has veto rights over most major decisions respecting CEG/CEG-Rio, including annual budgets, major contracts and affiliate transactions.
+The shareholder’s agreement for each Gaspart LDC grants ESA veto rights over most major decisions relating to the company, membership rights on the board of directors, the appointment of certain key executive positions and a preferential right (shared with Petrobrás) to purchase the state’s controlling interest in the event of a privatization of that interest.

-ESA has the following interests in the Gas LDCs:
+As of closing, ESA will hold the following interests: